instantX-research/InstantStyle/README.md

 </p>

 ## Release
+- [2024/04/23] 🔥 InstantStyle has been natively supported in diffusers, more information can be found [here](https://github.com/huggingface/diffusers/pull/7668).
 - [2024/04/20] 🔥 InstantStyle is supported in [Mikubill/sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet/discussions/2770).
 - [2024/04/11] 🔥 We add the experimental distributed inference feature.
 Check it [here](https://github.com/InstantStyle/InstantStyle?tab=readme-ov-file#distributed-inference).
 - [2024/04/10] 🔥 We support an [online demo](https://modelscope.cn/studios/instantx/InstantStyle/summary) on ModelScope.